Karan6354/Total_HR_Solutions/README.md

   <h1>Total HR Solutions</h1>

   <p>
-    Total HR Solutions is a comprehensive HR management platform designed to streamline and manage all HR-related tasks.
+    Total HR Solution is a website build using WordPress, provides a comprehensive overview services and expertise of HR companies, allowing visitors to apply for jobs and contact the company for inquiries.

 <br />